-LaRonika also serves as the Electronic Communications Chair for Association for Theatre in Higher Education’s (ATHE) Dramaturgy Focus Group (DRFG), and as a Member-at-Large for the Performance Studies Focus Group (PSFG).
-For six years she served as the Vice President for Regional Activity for Literary Managers & Dramaturgs of the Americas (LMDA), and she served as the graduate representative for the American Theatre and Drama Society (ATDS) and ATHE’s DFG for two years.
+LaRonika also serves as the Electronic Communications Co-Chair for Association for Theatre in Higher Education’s (ATHE) Dramaturgy Focus Group (DRFG), and as a Member-at-Large for the Performance Studies Focus Group (PSFG).
+For six years she served as the Vice President for Regional Activity for Literary Managers & Dramaturgs of the Americas (LMDA), and she served as the graduate representative for the American Theatre and Drama Society (ATDS) and ATHE’s DRFG for three years.

 A professional dramaturg, producer, and writer, LaRonika worked in arts education, literary management, and dramaturgy in Chicago and in the Baltimore/DC area before returning to school for her doctorate.
 She has worked in various capacities with the Goodman Theatre, the Public Theater, Chicago Shakespeare Theatre, Woolly Mammoth Theatre Company, Center Stage, The Playwright’s Center, The Neo-Futurists, and Writers’ Theatre, among others.
 Her work has been funded by LMDA, the University of Maryland, and the City of Chicago.
-Her chapter, “Digital Dramaturgy and Digital Dramaturgs” is included in the recently-released volume, The Routledge Companion to Dramaturgy.
+Her chapter, “Digital Dramaturgy and Digital Dramaturgs” is included in The Routledge Companion to Dramaturgy.
 She was the 2016 recipient of the ATDS Graduate Student Travel Award for her paper “Toward a Civic Dramaturgy: Performances of Urban Planning in Chicago from Daniel Burnham to Theaster Gates.”